Error Analysis of Lagrange Interpolation on Tetrahedrons: A geometric interpretation and the proof of the main theorem

-In this section, we consider the geometric meaning of the quantity $\prod_{i=1}^2(1-\bfs_i)^{-1/2}$ that appeared in Theorem~\ref{thmB}.
+In this section, we prove the main theorem (Theorem~\ref{thm:main}) from Theorem~\ref{thmB}.
+To this end, we consider the geometric meaning of the quantity $\prod_{i=1}^2(1-\bfs_i)^{-1/2}$ that appeared in Theorem~\ref{thmB}.
 Recall that $K$ is a tetrahedron with vertices given by \eqref{eq:position} and the parameters in \eqref{eq:tetra-param}.
 Recall also that $B$ is the base of $K$ with vertices $\bfx_1$, $\bfx_2$, $\bfx_3$.
 The circumradius $R_B$ can then be written as

 Because

 we have

 where we have used the definition $h_B = \alpha$.